 - Design effective compensation and recognition systems that reward people for their ongoing contributions.

 - Provide promotional/career development opportunities including lateral moves, transfers, and job shadowing for staff.

 - Assist with exit interviews to understand WHY valued employees leave the organization.

-This is the quick path to learning more about performance management and performance development planning.
+This is a quick path to learning more about performance management and performance development planning.
 You can implement this system in your organization with great success.

-- Performance Appraisals Don't Work tells you why you want to move away from the traditional appraisal system.
+- Why Employee Performance Appraisal Does Not Work tells you why you want to move away from the traditional appraisal system.